Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 In food and drinks development, texture ingredients that are flavour-neutral are rare and commercially valuable.

 Most drinks contain no fibre at all.
-Adding basil seeds to a drink creates what is genuinely a fibre-containing beverage.
+Adding basil seeds creates what is genuinely a fibre-containing beverage.

 This section goes deeper on the science behind the gelling property, in plain language.